 Peck was involved with the DC Craft Bartenders Guild in lobbying the DC City Council to have the Rickey declared Washington's native cocktail in 2011.
 He researched and pinpointed the Washington Brewery site at Navy Yard, and is particularly proud that Green Hat Gin is named after a character Peck wrote about in Prohibition in Washington, D.C.: congressional bootlegger George Cassiday.
 He has lectured at the Library of Congress, the National Archives, and the Smithsonian Institution, and often speaks at historical societies, literary clubs and trade associations.

-Peck is on the board of the Woodrow Wilson House and the Arlington Historical Society, and is a member of the Association of the Oldest Inhabitants of D.C.
-A native California and graduate of the Virginia Military Institute and George Washington University, he lives in Arlington, Virginia.
+Peck is on the board of the Woodrow Wilson House and is a member of the Association of the Oldest Inhabitants of D.C.
+A native Californian and graduate of the Virginia Military Institute and George Washington University, he lives in Arlington, Virginia.